EmmyNwani/SIEM-Lab/README.md

 Wazuh-agents are pushed to the endpoints and these 'wazuh-agents' are responsible for pulling telemetry to Wazuh-manager.

-Wazuh-manager is hosted locally and is connected to TheHive -a versatile case management system, inbuilt in it is MISP- a threat intelligence platform (CTI) and Cortex -a platform for active response and intelligence gathering.
+Wazuh-manager is hosted locally and is connected to TheHive -a versatile case management system, inbuilt in it is MISP- a cyber threat intelligence (CTI) platform and Cortex -a platform for active response and intelligence gathering.

 ![image](https://github.com/EmmyNwani/SIEM-Lab/assets/114263866/8f095928-ab2a-42d6-90b0-caa0bc89d9ef)